nosystemissafe04/my-programs/README.md

-Hi, I’m mohammad ali hanfi
+Hi, I’m Mohammad Ali Hanfi

 I’m interested in Technology development and cyber security

-I’m currently learning programing languages
+I’m currently learning programing languages (C/C++)

-I’m looking to collaborate on revolution of technology
+I want to collaborate in revolution of technology

-I'm looking for a future in IT and having some skills of networking(CCNA) and linux administrator
+I'm looking future in IT and having some skills like networking(CCNA) and linux administrator

 mailbox Mail me at alihanfi04@gmail.com